mdashora/Othello-Game/Readme.txt

+About:
+A multi-player board game Othello (Reversi) based on client-server architecture.
+The game can be can be securely played across a network between 50 simultaneously online players with the complete audit trail of the game.
+Game is secured using techniques such as Multi-salted password hashing, encrypted channel (SSL), regex for input validation, SQL injection etc.

+Technologies used - Java, JSF, MySQL, Apache Tomcat, NetBeans IDE.

+Execution Steps:

 Follow the below instructions to run project.

 1. Open the project in NetBeans 7.1 or higher.
 2. Install Apache Tomcat 7.0.69 or higher in NetBeans.
 3. Create Java Derby DB named othello with username/password othello using Netbeans javadb-Services.
-Place below configuration in Tomcat’s Server.Xml and start the java DB
+Place below configuration in Tomcatâ€™s Server.Xml and start the java DB

         <Resource name="jdbc/othellodb" auth="Container"
           type="javax.sql.DataSource" username="othello" password="othello"